Abhishek-Deshmukh/Documentation-Template/README.md

 - Update the website/pages/en/\*.js

 ## Adding a new file
-- Add it in webiste/sidebars.js
+- Add it in website/sidebars.js
 - Make the file in ./docs

-### Friendly Advice
+### Friendly Advice and other things
+- To enable search feature checkout [this](https://docusaurus.io/docs/en/search) out.
-- Update the color scheme in siteConfig.js and website/static/css/custom.css
+- Update the color scheme in siteConfig.js and website/static/css/custom.css.
+We don't want all the documentations to look the same now, do we :)
 - Keep the documentation folder in the same repository as the actual code it makes it easier of the developer to update it directly.
+Use [submodules](https://github.blog/2016-02-01-working-with-submodules) for better version control.